 Limitations: Works cannot exceed a weight of 40 pounds.
 Work can not be longer/larger than 48 inches in its longest dimension.
 All 2D works must be equipped with hanging hardware for installation.
-All 3D works that require presentation other than standard pedestals must include those displays with the works.
 Works that require special installation must come with clear instructions.
 Any works that require complicated specialized installation must be installed by the artist.
 We reserve the right to reject work for the exhibition that differs significantly from the submitted images and/ or for craft issues.

 Liability: The gallery staff will take great care handling artworks for exhibition.
 However, the d’Art Center, its staff, and gallery are not responsible for any damage that may occur, nor are Downtown Norfolk Properties.
 We strongly recommend artists insure the works themselves, and also purchase insurance from the shipping company used.
 Shipping your work means you agree to this.

 The artist is responsible for shipping costs to and from the gallery.